 DIY (Do it yourself) – This might be an obvious one, but doing some or all of the work yourself – if you have the required skills – can save you thousands.
 However, keep in mind that you may not be qualified enough to carry out the entire renovation yourself, which could result in half-finished projects, or worse, certain things needing to be re-done.
 If you would rather have a professional take care of your home renovation project and save yourself the hassle of costly mistakes, our qualified team of local Bundaberg builders can assist you.
 From proposal to finished project, we have the skills and know-how to ensure the desired outcome and a smooth process.

-To request a professional proposal, give us a call on (07) 4153 3130 or click here to request a call-back today.
+To request a professional proposal, click here to request a call-back today.
 Our project manager will be in touch to discuss your dream home renovation and walk you through our easy process.

 Did you know that customers who ask questions are a professional builder’s favourite customers?
 Sounds unbelievable, doesn’t it?
 Well, one of the main reasons why home renovation experts love customers who ask questions is because those people have usually already done their homework in regards to their home renovation project.

 But while knowing that there is a ton of important questions that you should ask potential contractors isn’t really a startling revelation to homeowners, knowing exactly which questions to ask is absolutely crucial.
 That being said, when it comes to renovating your home in Bundaberg, there are some really important questions that you should always ask a builder before signing on the dotted line.
 In no particular order, here is our list of five crucial questions that will come in handy when choosing the right builder for your renovation project.

 Are you a licensed builder?